cosmos/sdk-tutorials/scavenge/tutorial/04-starport-serve.md

 Before starting up our application, the `serve` command runs a build for our Cosmos SDK application as well as our Vue frontend.

-The build process executed by `starport serve` is similar to running `make install` in the following `Makefile`.
+The build process executed by `starport chain serve` is similar to running `make install` in the following `Makefile`.

 ```
 PACKAGES=$(shell go list ./... | grep -v '/simulation')